VenturaNotes/Knowledge/- Topics/enumerate() (Python).md

 ```
 - `i` is the index and `name` is the element
 ## Source[^3]
-- enumerate() is a built-in function that allows you to iterate over an [[iterable (python)|iterable]] (like a list, tuple, or string) while also keeping track of the index of the current item
+- enumerate() is a built-in function that allows you to iterate over an [[iterable (python)|iterable]] (like a list, tuple, or string) while also keeping track of the index of the current item.
 ## References

 [^1]: ChatGPT